adjtomo/pyatoa/pyatoa/docs/index.rst

 Dependencies
 ~~~~~~~~~~~~

-Credit where credit is due, ``Pyatoa`` is a high-level API built directly on
+Credit where credit is due, ``Pyatoa`` is a high-level purpose-buiolt wrapper
-top of on the following packages:
+of the following packages:

 -  `Obspy: <https://github.com/obspy/obspy/wiki>`__ for seismic
    data handling, data gathering, and waveform processing